dotnet/docs/docs/csharp/roslyn-sdk/tutorials/how-to-write-csharp-analyzer-code-fix.md

 [!code-csharp[Format the new declaration](~/samples/csharp/roslyn-sdk/Tutorials/MakeConst/MakeConst/MakeConstCodeFixProvider.cs#FormatLocal  "Format the new declaration")]

-You have to add a new namespace for this code.
+A new namespace is required for this code.
 Click the light bulb and add the suggested `using`.
 The final step is to make your edit.
 There are three steps to this process:

 1. Get a handle to the existing document.
 1. Create a new document by replacing the existing declaration with the new declaration.